Guilderland Police arrest 2 teens for larceny

 During the morning hours of April 22, police received several reports of vehicle larcenies during the night in the same area.
 Guilderland Police currently has unclaimed property and asks that the public contact the Police Department at 518-356-1501 if they are missing items.

-The investigation is ongoing and more charges can follow.
+The investigation is ongoing.
 Guilderland Police says to take steps to protect yourselves from theft by locking vehicle doors at night and avoid leaving high-value items in your vehicle.